Vladimir Kara-Murza: Author and journalist

-They Chose Freedom, a documentary series (2005)
+Documentarian

 In 2005, Kara-Murza produced a four-part TV documentary, They Chose Freedom, dedicated to the history of the Soviet dissident movement.
 The documentary was based on interviews with Russian dissidents, including Vladimir Bukovsky, Elena Bonner and Sergei Kovalev.
 It was first aired in October 2005.

-It has since been screened at various locations in Europe and North America, with subtitles added in English.
+The documentary has since been screened at various locations in Europe and North America, with subtitles added in English.
 On 24 March 2014, Kara-Murza, Anne Applebaum, and Vladimir Bukovsky took part in a discussion following a London screening of the film.

-Reform or Revolution (published 2011)
+Author

 In 2011, Kara-Murza published his first book, Reform or Revolution: The Quest for Responsible Government in the First Russian State Duma (in Russian only), which recounts the unsuccessful attempt by the Cadets or Constitutional Democratic Party to form a government during the brief existence of the first Russian Parliament or Duma from April to July 1906.
 Based on the original 1906 parliamentary record and contemporary newspaper reports, as well as memoirs by participants of the events, the book was launched in both Moscow and Saint Petersburg.

-"Spotlight on Russia" blog (since 2010)

-Since 2010 Kara-Murza has written a weekly blog, "Spotlight on Russia", for World Affairs Journal.

-In late 2014 and early 2015, he wrote about a number of anti democratic trends in Russia.
+In late 2014 and early 2015, he wrote about a number of anti-democratic trends in Russia.
 President Vladimir Putin, for example, had resumed the Soviet practice of stripping dissidents of their Russian citizenship.
 As a result of this and other acts, Kara-Murza urged the Council of Europe not to restore Russia's voting rights, suspended since the annexation of Crimea.
 Kremlin SWAT teams, he wrote in December 2014, were breaking up opposition meetings.
 Putin's word was therefore "void of value", wrote Kara-Murza, citing as evidence the false statements made by the Russian President and his broken promises.

-"The End of Russia's Olympic Truce" (2014)

-Putin had soft-pedaled his response to the opposition during the Sochi Olympics, warned Kara-Murza in an op-ed for The Wall Street Journal (26 February 2014).
-Now that the prestigious international event was ended the Russian president was rapidly returning to his former oppressive behaviour.
-Only hours after the closing ceremony in Sochi a Moscow court handed prison sentences to seven of the May 2012 Bolotnaya Square protestors.
+Putin soft-pedaled his response to the opposition during the Sochi Olympics, Kara-Murza wrote in an op-ed for The Wall Street Journal, published on 26 February 2014.
+Now that the international event was over, the Russian president was rapidly returning to his former oppressive behaviour.
+Only hours after the closing ceremony in Sochi, a Moscow court handed prison sentences to seven of the May 2012 Bolotnaya Square protestors.

 Pressure was brought to bear not only within Russia.
 Russia's nationwide TV had been broadcasting "hate-filled appeals to crush the protesters in Kiev" for several weeks early in 2014, noted Kara-Murza.
 For Putin, he explained, "maintaining the status quo in Ukraine was not primarily about preserving a post-Soviet sphere of influence or recreating a Moscow-led empire".
 The Russian president feared that "a democratic, pro-European Ukraine" would set "a 'dangerous' precedent for Russia" and that it would be "only a matter of time" before Russian citizens began to demand similar levels of political and economic freedom.